 In addition, all students will be expected to make a 15-minute oral presentation as a necessary part of passing the Transfer procedure.
 Presentation days will be held during week 0 of the following Hilary Term (just before the start of term 5).
-This year the presentation days will be held on Tuesday 9, Wednesday 10 and Thursday 11 January 2018.
-The audience will consist primarily of the other students in their cohort, plus the Director of Graduate Studies (DGS) and as many supervisors as are able to attend and who will provide feedback on the presentations to the students.
-Students who are unable to attend this day for reasons beyond their control are expected to be available on an alternative date later in Hilary Term to give their presentations
+This year the presentation days will be held on Tuesday 11, Wednesday 12 and Thursday 13 January 2022, which will be a mixture of in person and on Teams (to be confirmed).
+The audience will consist primarily of the other students in their cohort, plus a Director of Graduate Studies (DGS) and as many supervisors as are able to attend and who will provide feedback on the presentations to the students.
+Students who are unable to attend these sessions for reasons beyond their control are expected to be available on an alternative date (Wednesday 20 or Thursday 21 April) to give their presentations.